NASA-Openscapes/2025-biospace/index.md

 ---
-title: "Harnessing analysis tools for biodiversity applications using field, airborne, and orbital remote sensing data from NASA's BioSCAPE campaign"
+title: BioSCape Demo
-subtitle: "BIOSPACE25"
+subtitle: "Harnessing analysis tools for biodiversity applications using field, airborne, and orbital remote sensing data from NASA's BioSCAPE campaign"
 ---

 ## Welcome to the BIOSCAPE DEMO!